Why All Electrolytes Aren’t Equal & How to Choose a Good One

 The Answer

-This is a great question because Saltlick is right, there are SO MANY options out there, and it’s helpful to know what you’re paying for and whether you even need it.
-Being a frugal hiker who likes to keep things simple, I get it.
+This is a great question because Saltlick is right: there are SO MANY options out there, and it’s helpful to know what you’re paying for and whether you even need it.
+I’ll say upfront that electrolyte intake is very personal and there’s no single recommendation for everyone so it’s helpful for each hiker to understand a broad overview of what electrolytes are, how they function in the body, and what the signs/symptoms of imbalance are.

 What is an electrolyte?